 This recipe works great as a cheese sauce for nachos, pretzels, and baked potatoes, or a dip for cold, crunchy veggies.

-Note: the longer you let it sit, the thicker and stickier it will get.
+Note: if you cook it in a pan and let it sit, it will get very thick and sticky.
 You can always reheat and stir it to make it more sauce-like.
 Adjusting the liquid by adding a little more or less water will also help achieve the desired consistency.

 Stay tuned till next Meatless Monday when I’m going to show you how to take this Nacho Cheese and use it to make another football favorite: Spinach Artichoke Dip!